DanySK/course-laboratory-of-software-systems/slides/content/_index.md

 We prepared a container with all the course's software:
   * [https://hub.docker.com/repository/docker/danysk/linux-didattica](https://hub.docker.com/repository/docker/danysk/linux-didattica)

-Follow the instructons at [https://github.com/DanySK/docker-linux-didattica](https://github.com/DanySK/docker-linux-didattica)
+Follow the instructions at [https://github.com/DanySK/docker-linux-didattica](https://github.com/DanySK/docker-linux-didattica)

 ---

 # Software in lab

 The PCs are equipped with the docker
-1. Lauch docker
+1. Launch docker
 1. Launch the script on the Desktop
 1. Wait for it to start
 1. Close it, stop docker